 - a) Parents will receive written notification, as a warning, for a two (2) semester course after a student has accumulated 10, 18, and 25 days of absences. - b) Parents will receive written notification, as a warning, for a one (1) semester course (or Physical Education scheduled three (3) times or less per week) after a student has accumulated 5, 9 and 12 days of absences. - c) Parents may be requested to meet with the student's teacher to discuss the importance of improving course attendance as absences accumulate. - d) The first letter informs parents of the absences and restates the importance of consistent attendance.
-The second letter outlines attendance interventions that are being utilized and makes parents aware of legal requirements for attendance.
-It also outlines the responsibility of the administrator to report excessive absences to the state.
+The second letter informs parents that the attendance level has become excessive and that they will be contacted by the school counselor to discuss the absences, academic progress and ways that the school can cooperate with the parents to improve attendance.
 The third letter requests that the parents come in for a meeting.
 The letter will explain the legal requirements for attendance along with the administrative responsibility to report excessive absences as educational neglect as well as the possibility of initiating a PINS referral. - e) The Principal shall decide whether or not to file a PINS as a result of poor attendance.